lindale-dev/automatic-sketchup-extension-signing/README.md

 [Node.js](https://nodejs.org/) must be installed.

-First, install the dependencies:
+For the first use, install the dependencies with the Node Package Manager:

 `> npm install`

-Then:
+Then, run the locally installed Typescript runtime with the name of the script, followed by arguments:

-`> ts-node sign.ts <path to the extension folder>`
+`> ./node_modules/.bin/ts-node sign.ts <path to the extension folder>`

 ## Extension Warehouse authentication